Skip to content

-When booking accommodations at campgrounds, the two most popular types of RVs that visitors choose are Class C motorhomes and Travel Trailers.
+Renting an RV for your next beach vacation is the perfect answer for travelers who are looking to maximize value without sacrificing experience.
+The two most popular types of RVs are Class C motorhomes and travel trailers.
 Class C motorhomes are a versatile option that combines the convenience of a motorized vehicle with the comfort of a living space.
 These RVs typically feature an overhead bunk area, providing additional sleeping space, and are known for their ease of maneuverability on the road.
-On the other hand, Travel Trailers offer a towable option for campers, allowing them the flexibility to set up a home-away-from-home wherever their travels take them.
-Travel Trailers come in various sizes and layouts, offering amenities such as kitchens, bathrooms, and sleeping quarters.
-One of the key advantages of Travel Trailers is the ability to detach them from the towing vehicle, giving campers the freedom to explore local attractions without having to bring the entire RV along.
-Both Class C motorhomes and Travel Trailers provide unique camping experiences, catering to different preferences and travel styles for RV enthusiasts.
+On the other hand, travel trailers offer a towable option for campers, allowing them the flexibility to set up a home-away-from-home wherever their travels take them.
+Travel trailers come in various sizes and layouts, offering amenities such as kitchens, bathrooms, and sleeping quarters.
+One of the key advantages of travel trailers is the ability to detach them from the towing vehicle, giving campers the freedom to explore local attractions.
+When you’re ready to start your search for your RV rental, head over to RVshare.
+It’s the first and largest peer-to-peer RV rental marketplace featuring an Airbnb-style booking site with more than 100,000 RVs for rent of every size, shape, and color.

 If you’re already a fan of RV-friendly state parks you’re absolutely going to love this one.
 Nestled along the white sands of Destin, Florida Henderson Beach State Park is often referred to as “The Gem of the Emerald Coast” and once you drive onto this property you will quickly understand why.
 Because of its location smackdab in the middle of Destin, this fantastic park is easily accessible for day trips and camping alike.
 Henderson Beach State Park’s pristine 1.2 miles of sugar-white coastline is a calm retreat tucked within the urban sprawl of the “World’s Luckiest Fishing Village” and offers a quiet escape from some of the more-crowded public beach access points around town.